DaoD/INTERS/README.md

 Our dataset and the models fine-tuned on it will be released soon!

 ## Tasks & Datasets
+We consider tasks under the categories of query understanding, document understanding, and query-document understanding.
+Our dataset consists of 20 tasks derived from 43 datasets.
+All tasks and datasets we used are shown in the figure below.
 <div align=center>
 <img src="https://github.com/DaoD/INTERS/blob/main/img/dataset.png">
 </div>